THS-International/website/src/markdown-pages/faq.md

         title: My register button doesn't work!
 What do I do?
   - category: Event Sign Up
     questions:
+      - description: >-
-      - description: It will be soon!
+          It will be out soon!
 We are in the process of fixing some small details.
         title: 'When will the event calendar be released? '
       - description: >-
           You'll be informed via e-mail on when the booking of events opens.
 If